Shoulder pain often occurs due to inflammation or muscle injuries. Less frequently, shoulder pain can be a symptom of lung cancer.

 Pancoast lung cancer tumors

 Pancoast tumors are a relatively rare form of lung cancer.
 These tumors develop in a groove called the superior sulcus at the top of the lungs.
-They often cause intense shoulder pain on the same side of the body as the affected lung, as the superior sulcus is close to the shoulder.
+They often cause

 Some people with a Pancoast tumor may experience a group of symptoms called Horner syndrome, which might further contribute to shoulder pain.
 This syndrome can also cause